 |Suitable for:||Single owners|

-A parrotlet is an ideal choice for someone looking for all of the wonderful traits of standard parrots—only miniature-sized.
+A parrotlet is an ideal choice for someone looking for all the wonderful traits of standard parrots, only miniature sized.
 They are bossy but lovable in their own way.

 Parrotlets need daily attention.
-This is not the kind of bird you can get out of a cage once a week.
-If you don’t socialize and bond with your parrotlet, it can become angry and destructive.
+This is not the kind of bird you can take out of their cage once a week.
+If you don’t socialize and bond with your parrotlet, they can become angry and destructive.

 If you’re looking for a mini parrot with a fiery personality and lots of affection to dole out, the parrotlet is for you—as long as you can commit to their somewhat high-maintenance needs.